kasbench/globeco-trade-service/documentation/supplemental-requirement-7.md

 - [x] Write integration tests for batch processing with mixed success/failure scenarios
 - [x] Update existing tests that may be affected by the changes

-### Phase 4: Documentation Updates
+### Phase 4: Documentation Updates ✅ COMPLETED
-- [ ] Update `openapi.yaml` with new query parameter and behavior documentation
+- [x] Update `openapi.yaml` with new query parameter and behavior documentation
-- [ ] Update README.md with new API behavior and examples
+- [x] Update README.md with new API behavior and examples
-- [ ] Document retry logic and timeout configuration
+- [x] Document retry logic and timeout configuration
-- [ ] Update any API documentation or guides that reference these endpoints
+- [x] Update any API documentation or guides that reference these endpoints

 ### Phase 5: Backward Compatibility Validation
 - [ ] Verify that existing clients continue to work with new default behavior